Atulyaverma70/MLOPS-Docker/notes.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 5. Docker Image: A Docker image is a lightweight, standalone, and executable package that includes everything needed to run a piece of software.
 It's read-only and is used to create containers.
+* A Docker Image is a lightweight, standalone, and executable package that contains all the instructions to run an application.

 Components of a Docker Image:
 Base Image: This is the starting point, usually a minimal OS or runtime.